Executory contract: Chapter 7 - Liquidation

-In a chapter 7 liquidation proceeding, a trustee must assume or reject the executory contracts that involve an ordinary business purchase or sale of a security within 30 days of the date of order for relief.
-If the trustee does not take action, within those 30 days, the contract is by default rejected.
+In a chapter 7 liquidation proceeding, a trustee must assume or reject executory contracts that involve an ordinary business purchase or sale of a security within 30 days of the date of order for relief.
+If the trustee does not take action within those 30 days, the contract is by default rejected.

 Debtor strategies for drafting executory contracts

 Non-debtors are more likely to receive their consideration if they are able to terminate their executory contracts with a debtor before the debtor files for bankruptcy.
 This is because after the filing, the debtor has the option of rejecting or assuming the agreement and is not required to exercise this option before confirmation of a plan of reorganization.
 To protect their side of the contract, the non-debtor can consider adding protections to the language such as financial reporting requirements, financial covenants, and automatic termination provisions.

 Counsel might also consider including a termination for convenience provision.
-Termination for convenience, otherwise known as at will, provides a party with the right to terminate an agreement for any or no reason.
-To allow a nonterminating party to make alternative business plans and prepare to wind-down its operations with the terminating party, most termination at will provisions require the terminating party to provide the other party with a certain number of days' advance written notice of its intention.
+Termination for convenience, otherwise known as at-will, provides a party with the right to terminate an agreement for any or no reason.
+In order to allow a non-terminating party to make alternative business plans and prepare to wind down its operations with the terminating party, most termination-at-will provisions require the terminating party to provide the other party with a certain number of days' advance written notice of its intention.
 However, as long as the terms comply with applicable non-bankruptcy law (such as the Uniform Commercial Code, if applicable), the parties are generally free to negotiate a short notice period, or the removal of any notice.
-When dealing with a distressed company, counsel for the non-debtor should balance the bankruptcy objective of a limited or no notice period for termination for convenience against other business objectives and needs.
+When dealing with a distressed company, counsel for the non-debtor should balance the objective of a limited or no notice period for termination for convenience against other business objectives and needs.

 Intellectual property license executory contracts

-There are three types of IP licenses: patents, copyrights, and trademarks.
-Contracts involving IP licenses in exchange for royalties are generally classified as executory contracts in the bankruptcy context the two parties owe each other continuing material obligations.
+There are three types of intellectual property licenses: patents, copyrights, and trademarks.
+Contracts involving IP licenses in exchange for royalties are generally classified as executory contracts in the bankruptcy context, as the two parties owe each other continuing material obligations.
 The court will look at two factors in determining whether a license agreement is executory: